Schereo/2024-07-the-predicter/README.md

 The protocol have the following roles: Organizer, User and Player.
 Everyone can be a User and after approval of the Organizer can become a Player.
 Ivan has the roles of both Organizer and Player.
 Ivan's 15 friends are Players.
 These 16 people are considered honest and trusted.
 They will not intentionally take advantage of vulnerabilities in the protocol.
 The Users and the other 14 people with the role of Players are unknown and the protocol must be protected from any malicious actions by them.

-The entrance fees paid at the beginning form the prize fund, which after the end of the tournament is distributed among all Players who paid at least one prediction fee and depending on theirs collected number of points.
+The **entrance fees paid** at the beginning form the prize fund, which after the end of the tournament is distributed among all Players who paid at least one prediction fee and depending on theirs collected number of points.

-When Player is making prediction, a prediction fee is required to be paid.
+When Player is making prediction, a **prediction fee** is required to be paid.
 Ivan also has to pay this fee.
 No second prediction fee is due if any Player desires to change an already paid prediction.
-The funds collected from this prediction fees are used to cover the costs of the hall and the Organizer must be able to withdraw those funds at any time.
+The funds collected from this prediction fees are used to cover the costs of the hall and the **Organizer must be able to withdraw** those funds at any time.

 The entrance fee and prediction fee are parameters of the protocol that are set when it is deployed on the Arbitrum blockchain.

-The start of the tournament is set to Thu Aug 15 2024 20:00:00 UTC.
+The start of the tournament is set to **Thu Aug 15 2024 20:00:00 UTC**.
 A total of 9 matches will be played.

-Until 16:00:00 UTC on the day of the start of the tournament, Users can register by paying the entry fee.
+Until **16:00:00 UTC** on the day of the start of the tournament, Users can register by paying the entry fee.
 Anyone registered must be approved by the Organizer to become a Player.
 As the Organizer, Ivan will give priority approval to him and his other 15 friends.
 He will then approve some of the remaining registered Users until the maximum number is filled.
 Ivan and all 15 of his friends will register.

-User who is not approved can withdraw the deposited entry fee at any time.
+**User who is not approved can withdraw the deposited entry fee at any time.**

 Two teams take part in the matches.
 Each match can end with: